Petro-Canada: Founding

 In 1973, world oil prices quadrupled due to the Arab oil embargo following the Yom Kippur War.
 The province of Alberta had substantial oil reserves, whose extraction had long been controlled by American corporations.
-The government of Canada Prime Minister Pierre Trudeau and the opposition New Democratic Party felt that these corporations geared most of their production to the American market, and as a result little of the benefit of rising oil prices went to Canadians.
-During debates in the Canadian House of Commons, for example, Tommy Douglas supported the new Crown Corporation by saying: "It should be remembered that the people of Canada have paid billions of dollars to enlarge and enrich foreign oil companies, and only now, belatedly, are we setting up an economic vehicle to develop our petroleum resources for the benefit of Canadians."
+The government of Canada Prime Minister Pierre Trudeau and the opposition New Democratic Party felt that these corporations geared most of their production to the American market, and as a result, little of the benefit of rising oil prices went to Canadians.
+During debates in the House of Commons, for example, Tommy Douglas supported the new Crown Corporation by saying: "It should be remembered that the people of Canada have paid billions of dollars to enlarge and enrich foreign oil companies, and only now, belatedly, are we setting up an economic vehicle to develop our petroleum resources for the benefit of Canadians."

 Trudeau's Liberals were then in a minority government and dependent upon the support of the NDP to stay in power.
 The idea also fit with the growing movement toward economic nationalism within the Liberals.
 The Liberals and NDP passed the bill over the opposition of the Progressive Conservative Party led by Robert Stanfield.